sumitNITS/Todo-Web-App/README.md

 Migrate the components needed to run this project:

-#python manage.py makemigrations
+#python manage.py makemigrations <br />
 #python manage.py migrate

 Run the server locally using:

 #python manage.py runserver

-This project is now running in your localhost "http://127.0.0.1:8000/"
+This project is now running in your localhost <br /> "http://127.0.0.1:8000/"

 Cheers, we are done here!